Degrees and Certifications:

 - Develop understanding in performing operations with decimals to hundredths and estimating by rounding.

-- Develop understanding of multiplication of fractions and division of fractions in limited cases (unit fractions divided by whole numbers and whole numbers divided by unit fractions).
+- Develop an understanding of multiplication of fractions and division of fractions in limited cases (unit fractions divided by whole numbers and whole numbers divided by unit fractions).

-- Students develop understanding of why division procedures work based on the meaning of base-ten numerals and properties of operations.
+- Students develop an understanding of why division procedures work based on the meaning of base-ten numerals and the properties of operations.
 They are fluent with multi-digit multiplication of whole numbers.
-Students are able to explain patterns associated with multiplication through application of their knowledge of place value such as explaining the pattern in the number of zeros in a product.
+Students are able to explain patterns associated with multiplication through the application of their knowledge of place value such as explaining the pattern in the number of zeros in a product.
 Students apply their understanding of division to begin working with decimals.
 They understand and can explain the placement of the decimal point when multiplying or dividing.
 Students apply their understanding of addition and multiplication of whole numbers (NBT) to foundational understanding of volume (MD).

 - Students apply their understandings of models for decimals, decimal notation, and properties of operations to add and subtract decimals to hundredths.
 They develop fluency in these computations and make reasonable estimates (through rounding) of their results.
 Students use the relationship between decimals and fractions, as well as the relationship between finite decimals and whole numbers (e.g., a finite decimal multiplied by an appropriate power of 10 is a whole number), to understand and explain why the procedures for multiplying and dividing finite decimals make sense.
 They compute products and quotients of decimals to hundredths.

 - Students apply their understanding of fractions and fraction models to efficiently and accurately add and subtract fractions with unlike